Sweet Dog

 Frequently asked questions

-How do you punish a dog that won't obey?
+How do you punish a dog who doesn't obey?

-A dog that 'won't obey' is rarely defying you: often he hasn't understood, he's too excited, or the word has lost its value from being repeated.
-Punishing teaches nothing.
-Take a step back, make the exercise easier, reward the right choice, and keep a calm 'no' for the real emergencies.
+A dog who doesn't obey is almost never defying you: most often he hasn't understood, he's too excited, or the word has lost its meaning from being repeated for nothing.
+Punishing him will fix none of that.
+Go back to the exercise where he was already succeeding, somewhere calm and in a shorter, simpler version, reward the right choice, and save the calm “no” for real emergencies.

 How do you punish a dog?

-How do you punish a dog that wees in the house?
+How do you punish a dog who wees in the house?

-You don't: telling him off, or worse rubbing his nose in it, only teaches him to hide to do his business.
-If he's mid-wee, a cheerful 'outside we go!' then a celebration outdoors.
-Already done?
-Clean it up in silence with an enzymatic cleaner.
+You don't punish him: telling him off, or worse rubbing his nose in it, only teaches him to hide somewhere else to do it again.
+If he's in the middle of doing it, a cheerful “outside!” then a celebration outdoors is enough.
+If it's already done, clean up in silence with an enzymatic cleaner (sold in pet shops), the only one that truly destroys the smell: a spot that still smells of urine simply makes him want to go again in the same place.
 And if a house-trained dog suddenly starts again, see the vet.

-How do you punish a dog that barks?
+How do you punish a dog who barks?

-Barking is talking: if you shout, you're answering, so you're backing it up.
-You don't punish, and never an anti-bark collar.
-You look for the cause (boredom, too few walks, a bid for attention) and redirect before he darts to the fence, rewarding calm.
+Barking is a way of talking: if you shout, you're answering him, so you're validating it.
+You don't punish him, and never an anti-bark collar.
+Look instead for the cause (boredom, not enough walks, a bid for attention) and redirect him before he starts, rewarding the calm.

-Should you punish your dog when he does something naughty?
+Should you punish your dog when he does something wrong?

-Not the way people picture it.
-If the 'mischief' happens in front of you, a calm 'no' followed by the right behaviour instead is enough.
-But a lot of mischief (chewing, weeing, barking) comes from unmet needs: punishing the symptom fixes nothing, you treat the cause.
+Not the way you probably imagine.
+If it's happening in front of you, a calm “no” followed by the right behaviour instead is enough.
+But a lot of mischief, chewed furniture, wee, barking, comes from an unmet need: punishing the symptom will fix nothing, better to tackle the cause.

 Can you punish a dog after the fact?

-No, it's the most common mistake.
-Just seconds later, your dog makes no connection between your anger and what he did: he only learns to dread your return, which breeds anxiety.
-If you didn't catch him in the act, it's better to say nothing.
+No, and it's a common mistake.
+A few seconds later, your dog makes no connection between your anger and what he did: he only learns to dread your return, which can make him anxious.
+If you didn't catch him in the act, better to say nothing.

-How do you say no to your dog without being harsh?
+How do you say no to your dog without frightening him?

-An effective 'no' is calm, brief and sharp, not a scream: it only stands out if it comes from a calm, happy daily life, so teach him the 'yes' first.
-And a 'no' with no solution doesn't guide: always follow it with the right behaviour, then reward.
+An effective “no” is calm, brief and clear, not a shout: it only carries real weight if the rest of his day is settled and happy, so teach him the “yes” first.
+And a “no” with no solution doesn't tell him what to do: always follow it with the right behaviour, then reward.

 Loading your progress…